collectionspace/cspace-installer/docs/SYSTEM.md

 Where `$TENANT` is the value of the `collectionspace_tenant` variable (i.e. admin@core.collectionspace.org).

+**For custom tenants the username is set in the tenants settings.xml.**

 ## Installer managed components

 Names, locations and notes for the CollectionSpace components: